doctrine/orm/docs/en/tutorials/getting-started.rst

               targetEntity: Product

-Here again we have the entity, id and primitive type definitions.
+Here we have the entity, id and primitive type definitions.
 The column names are used from the Zend\_Db\_Table examples and have different names than the properties on the Bug class.
 Additionally for the "created" field it is specified that it is of